Satish Kumar Singh Yadav

 Satish Kumar Singh Yadav is an Indian politician from Bahujan Samaj Party.
 He currently serves as a member of the Bihar Legislative Assembly from the Ramgarh constituency.
 He defeated Ashok Kumar Singh, a candidate of the Bharatiya Janata Party, by a margin of 30 votes in the 2025 Bihar Assembly election.

 Political career

-In the previous by-election held in 2024, Yadav contested from the Ramgarh constituency but was defeated by Ashok Kumar Singh of the BJP with a margin of 1,284 votes.
+In the previous by-election held in 2024, Yadav contested from the Ramgarh but was defeated by Ashok Kumar Singh of the BJP with a margin of 1,284 votes.
 He contested again in the 2025 Bihar Legislative Assembly election and won, becoming the only BSP candidate to win a seat.